corretto/amazon-corretto-crypto-provider/README.md

 Currently we only support manual installation.
 In the future much of this will be automated by integration with Maven.

 ## Acquiring the provider
-You can either download the provider from our official [releases](https://github.com/corretto/amazon-corretto-crypto-provider/releases) or by building it yourself.
+You can either download the provider from our official [releases](https://github.com/corretto/amazon-corretto-crypto-provider/releases) or by build it yourself.

 ### Building
 Building this provider requires a 64 bit Linux build system with the following prerequisites installed: